awesome-workshop/docker-singularity-hats/_episodes/11-singularity.md

 - "Singularity needs to be used for running containers on LXPLUS."
 - "To run your own container, you need to run Singularity manually."
 ---

+> ## Singularity
+> Docker is the most popular containerization tool these days, particularly in industry, but it's not the only one.
+There are other kids on the block including Rocket and Singularity which are in use, but just haven't gained as much large-scale traction.
+>
+> Singularity in particular is used widely in HPC, and particularly by CMS, so you may have need to familiarize yourself with it at some point.
+>
+> The [RECAST FAQ](https://recast-docs.web.cern.ch/recast-docs/faq/#q-how-are-docker-and-singularity-different) includes a brief intro to the important differences between docker and singularity.
+{: .callout}

 ## Introduction